 I admit this leek and potato soup recipe is so simple and self-explaining that I asked myself before, if I should really publish the instructions.
-After cooking the soup and eating 2 bowls of it combined with my homemade whole wheat bread, I came to the conclusion that I should share this delicious recipe with the world.
+After cooking the quick easy soup and eating 2 bowls of it combined with my homemade whole wheat bread, I came to the conclusion that I should share this delicious recipe with the world.

 By the way, you can get leek all year round.
 The summer leek is slimmer than the winter vegetable and in comparison it tastes a little milder and tender.
 We’ll also look at the top health benefits of leek at the end of this blog post.
 Hint: It is a great veggie to promote digestion and thus perfect for weight management.

 Gourmet cooks recommend to use only the light and light green parts of leek for cooking.
 Not seldom sand and dirt collect between the leaves.
 Ok, I’m using also some darker leaves from the inner part as long as they are clean.
-They give the soup a more intense taste and I love also the color contrast.
+They give the vegan soup a more intense taste and I love also the color contrast.
 It is best to cut the shaft lengthwise until right before the end of the shaft and rinse it thoroughly.Print

 Leek and potato soup recipe

 - Prep Time: 10